|Sweep status||In development.|

 |Data access||Plans are to make the data available via the UK Data Service in 2025|

 We are planning the Age 22 Sweep as a face-to-face data collection with cohort members.
-It will include questions on role transitions in employment, education, partnerships, fertility and residence.
-We are considering interviewing resident partners of cohort members and collecting information on offspring.
+It will include questions on transitions in employment, education, partnerships, fertility and residence, among others, alongside anthropometric measurements and objective measures of cognitive skills and processes.
+We are considering interviewing resident partners of cohort members and collecting some information on offspring.
 Consents to data linkage may also be included.
 The Age 22 Sweep is core-funded by the Economic and Social Research Council.

 The Millennium Cohort Study (MCS) is a large, nationally representative birth cohort study following the lives of over 19,000 cohort members since their infancy.
 The study has now run for seven sweeps, at ages 9 months, 3, 5, 7, 11, 14 and 17, providing an incredibly rich picture of lives of this generation.
 Further detail can be found here.
 It has also collected data through three online COVID-19 surveys at ages 19 and 20.